Plenyx/PlenBotLogUploader/README.md

 For the flawless experience with the bot working with Twitch I recommend giving a VIP to the username "gw2loguploader".
 Do not mod it, since the bot is used by many people and everyone has access to its credentials (because of the open source code).
 You can also use a custom name for your bot which requires a use of another Twitch account.

 If you are using the uploader with Twitch integration, you can customise bot messages in the "Edit boss data" dialog window.
-Settings are saved in "boss_data.txt" file.
+Settings are saved in "boss_data.json" file.

 I recommend using the compress feature in the arcdps log settings.
 Otherwise the bot will try to archive it itself, which delays log uploads.